+We work with local partners to provide guidance and technical assistance to reduce the impacts of erosion while maintaining and improving critical shoreline functions.
 We provide information, training materials, and assistance to local governments and property owners regarding shoreline stabilization.
 We also contribute to science and technical studies on shorelines.

 What is shoreline stabilization?